 It is a statistical test used to determine whether two population means are different when the variances are known and the sample size is large.
-The test statistic is assumed to have a normal distribution and nuisance parameters such as standard deviation should be known in order for an accurate z-test to be performed.
+The test statistic is assumed to have a normal distribution and standard deviation should be known in order for an accurate z-test to be performed.